7-year-old raped and murdered in Tamil Nadu's Pudukkottai; one accused arrested - Republic World

 Quick links:

-Shortly after the investigation, the Pudukottai police arrested 25-year-old Raja in the case.
-Another accomplice, accused in the case is said to be absconding.
+Shortly after the investigation, the Pudukottai police arrested accused 25-year-old Raja in the case.
+One more accomplice, accused in the case is said to be absconding.

+Tamil Nadu Chief Minister Edappadi K Palaniswami took to Twitter to express his condolences.
+He said, "The incident of the rape and murder of a seven-year-old girl near Aranthangi in Pudukkottai district is heartbreaking.
+Severe action will be taken against those involved in this act.
+My condolences to the little girl’s family."

 Read: Tamil Nadu Extends Lockdown Till July 31; Total Lockdown In Chennai Continues Till July 5